 TRCA has a Scientific Permit to Capture and Band Migratory Birds from Environmental Canada (#10716) and an MNRF permit (#1057623).
-A banding team led by Dr. G. S. Fraser of York University and comprised of TRCA staff and volunteers, captured and banded 32 cormorant chicks from the Peninsula B ground-nest colony after sunset on the evening of 12 July 2018.
+A banding team led by Dr. G. S. Fraser of York University and including Jennifer Smith (TRCA), Diego Corrales (TRCA volunteer) and Andrew Gavloski (York University student), captured and banded 20 cormorant chicks from the Peninsula B ground-nest colony after sunset on the evening of 18 July 2019, and 27 chicks on the evening of 25 July 2019.
 Accessing the ground-nest colony after dark minimizes disturbance to the birds and reduces risk of chick predation.